LambdaLabs/docsy-lambda-docs/content/en/workstations/upgrade-hardware.md

 {{% alert title="Warning" color="warning" %}}
-Changing your system's hardware without first contacting the Lambda Support team might void your system's warranty or void your support contract.
+Changing your system's hardware without first contacting the Lambda Support team **will void your system's warranty and your support contract**.
 {{% /alert %}}